harley/auditable/README.md

 * I don't want the default to track all my columns.
 Only the attributes or methods I specify please.
 * I don't want to deal with association mess.
 Use methods instead.
 * I care about tracking the values of certain virtual attributes or methods, not just database columns
 * I want something simple, similar to [ActiveRecord::Dirty#changes](http://ar.rubyonrails.org/classes/ActiveRecord/Dirty.html#M000291) but persistent across saves.
-See `Auditable::Auditing#audited_changes` below.
+See the usage of {Auditable::Auditing#audited_changes} below.

-See examples under Usage section.
+See examples under {file:README.md#Usage Usage} section.
+Please check the {file:CHANGELOG.md} as well.

 ## Installation